A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Themes and aims of this work

 Among the several models dealing with the dynamics of biological systems, the case of populations engaging into a mutual conflict seems to be unexplored.
-This work aims at laying the foundations of a new model describing two populations competing for the same resource with one aggressive population which may attack the other: concretely, one may think of a situation in which two populations live together in the same territory and share the same environmental resources, till one population wants to prevail and try to kill the other.
+This work aims at laying the foundations of a new model describing two populations competing for the same resources with one aggressive population which may attack the other: concretely, one may think of a situation in which two populations live together in the same territory and share the same environmental resources, till one population wants to prevail and try to overwhelm the other one.

 We consider this situation as a ``civil war'', since the two populations share land and resources; the two populations may be equally fit to the environment (and, in this sense, they are ``indistinguishable'', up to the aggressive attitude of one of the populations), or they can have a different compatibility to the resources (in which case one may think that the conflict could be motivated by the different accessibility to environmental resources).

-Given the lack of reliable data related to civil wars, a foundation of a solid mathematical theory for this type of conflicts may only leverage on the deduction of the model from first principles: we follow this approach to obtain the description of the problem in terms of a system of two ordinary differential equations, each describing the evolution in time of the density of one of the two populations.
+Given the lack of reliable data related to civil wars, a foundation of a solid mathematical theory for this type of conflicts may only leverage the deduction of the model from first principles: we follow this approach to obtain the description of the problem in terms of a system of two ordinary differential equations, each describing the evolution in time of the density of one of the two populations.

 The method of analysis that we adopt is a combination of techniques from different fields, including ordinary differential equations, dynamical systems and optimal control.